ETHZ-INS/DLCAnalyzer/README.md

 PlotZoneVisits.Multi.PDF(TrackingAll,points = c("bodycentre","nose","tailbase"))
 ```

-## EPM analysis for a single file
+## EPM analysis of a single file

-Here we will describe how a EPM (elevated plus maze) analysis for a single file can be performed using DLCAnalyser
+Here we will describe how a EPM (elevated plus maze) analysis for a single file can be performed using DLCAnalyzer
-similar as in previous sections, we start by loading and cleaning up our data
+Similar to previous sections, we start by loading and cleaning up our data.

 ```r